-Mrs. Kim Simplis Barrow is the wife of the Prime Minister of Belize, the Right Honorable Dean Barrow and Belize’s Special Envoy for Women and Children and Global Ambassador for Special Olympics since 2008 as well as the Founder and Director of the Lifeline Foundation, which raises thousands of dollars annually to aid disenfranchised children.
+Mrs. Kim Simplis Barrow is the wife of the former Prime Minister of Belize, the Right Honorable Dean Barrow and Belize’s former Special Envoy for Women and Children, a position she held from 2008- 2020).
+She is also the Founder and Director of the Lifeline Foundation, which raises thousands of dollars annually to aid disenfranchised children.

 Her two major projects as Special Envoy for Women and Children are a Paediatric and Neonatal Intensive Care Unit constructed at the Karl Heusner Memorial Hospital and The Inspiration Center which offers healthcare and therapy for children with disabilities.